Mometasone (Into the nose)

 Mometasone Furoate (moe-MET-a-sone FURE-oh-ate)

-Treats or prevents the symptoms of seasonal (short-term) and perennial (year-round) allergies (hay fever), such as stuffy or runny nose, sneezing, and watery eyes.
+Treats or prevents symptoms of allergies (hay fever).
 Also treats nasal polyps.
 This medicine is a corticosteroid.

 When This Medicine Should Not Be Used

 - Take your medicine as directed.
 You should notice some improvement within 24 hours after you start using this medicine.
 The medicine becomes most effective after 1 to 2 weeks of use.

 - This medicine is for use only in the nose.
 Do not get any of it in your eyes or on your skin.
 If it does get on these areas, rinse it off right away.